a ring-shaped apartment complex in a Russian suburb

 Adjectives, Adverbs

-Comparatives are forms of adjectives and adverbs that are used to compare two things, people, ideas, situations, or actions.
+Comparatives are forms of and that are used to compare two things, people, ideas, situations, or actions.
 In English, comparatives look like this:

 • comparative adjective